SheepAntler/practiceHackerTracker/ProjectPlan.md

 - [ ] Build the Practice Hacks entity
 - [ ] Build the Practice Hacks CRUD JSPs
 - [ ] Build the CRUD JSPs for "My Studio"
-- [ ] Get ready for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [x] Get ready for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
-- [ ] CHECK THIS BOX IF YOU GOT THIS.
+- [x] CHECK THIS BOX IF YOU GOT THIS.

 ### Week 9 - CHECKPOINT 3

-- [ ] Potentially add YouTube as another integrated service?
 - [ ] Make any/all Checkpoint 3 changes
+- [ ] Make your JSPs BEAUTIFUL
 - [ ] Start reviewing your code...
    - [ ] Javadoc
    - [ ] Code coverage in tests